 Wolf packs occupy and control a specific area of land known as a "territory."
 The size of the territory can vary greatly based on several factors, including the number of wolves in the pack, the abundance of prey, and the geographic location of the territory.
 Some territories in Alaska and Canada can cover 1,000 square miles.
 Just locating prey within an area that large can be a challenge.
 Operating in a pack means there are more wolves looking for prey.

 Once the pack has located prey animals from a distance, the pack begins stalking.
-Wolves' primary prey are large animals, such as white-tailed, mule deer, moose, elk, and caribou.
+Wolves' primary prey are large animals, such as:

 When ready, the wolves hunting will confront the prey animals in force and often try to single out sick, hurt, or young animals to attack.
 Most animals will flee when confronted, although larger animals such as moose or bison may stand their ground and fight.
 In this situation, the wolves will circle and continually test for weakness, then attack when they find an advantage.
 Wolves may choose to try other prey rather than risk attack on a large animal willing to fight.

 If the selected prey flees, the pack will pursue it to make the kill.
 While wolves can hit speeds of over 35 miles per hour for short distances, they can also run for extremely long distances.
 Wolves have been observed employing strategy in pursuing prey, chasing animals to other waiting wolves, or having members of the pack lag behind to catch prey that circles.